Maine State Ballet presents ‘Beauty and the Beast’

-The ballet sports spectacular new costumes and sets by Production Designer Gail Csoboth, and original staging and choreography by New York City Ballet Alumna and Artistic Director Linda MacArthur Miele.
-Magical dancing characters include an Enchanted Rose, the timely Clock, a lovable Armoire, Feather Dusters, Tea Trays, a tapestry and Persian Carpet, Wolves, and even a dancing three-layer cake.
+The ballet sports new costumes and sets by Production Designer Gail Csoboth, and original staging and choreography by New York City Ballet alumna and Artistic Director Linda MacArthur Miele.
+Magical dancing characters include an enchanted rose, the timely clock, a lovable armoire, feather dusters, tea trays, a tapestry and Persian carpet, wolves and even a dancing three-layer cake.

 Emma Davis and Julia Lopez share the role of Belle with Arie Eiten and Michael Hamilton playing the Beast.
 Rhiannon Pelletier dances the Enchanted Rose, and Frederick Bernier plays Belle’s inventive father.
 Maine State Ballet company dancers round out the many come-to-life characters.

-Photos: Julia Lopez is in pink; Emma Davis is in Blue – both play the role of Belle; Photos “Courtesy of Maine State Ballet”

-Reviewers – please get in touch with me to reserve free seating.

-Maine State Ballet, a non-profit based in Falmouth, Maine, is one of the state’s leading arts organizations whose mission is to uplift the Maine community through inspiring dance education and performance.
-Maine State Ballet houses the Maine State Ballet Company, the 175-seat Lopez Theater, and its School for the Performing Arts, with continuous instruction in ballet, tap, and jazz for over100 years.
+Maine State Ballet, a non-profit based in Falmouth, is one of the state’s leading arts organizations whose mission is to uplift the Maine community through inspiring dance education and performance.
+Maine State Ballet houses the Maine State Ballet Company, the 175-seat Lopez Theater, and its School for the Performing Arts, with continuous instruction in ballet, tap, and jazz for over 100 years.

 Comments are not available on this story.